AbuTaoheed/Youtube-Analysis/README.md

 ```

 ## Results and Findings
-1. Sentiments expressed in comments?
+1. Sentiments expressed in comments.
    - 10% of comments expressed positive sentiments whike 3% expressed negative comments.
 Over 85% of the comments were neutral.
-2. Most important words used in comments?
+2. Most important words used in comments.
    - Words like 'Best', 'Awesome' and 'Great' were most positive words used while words such as 'Terrible', 'Worst' and 'Boring' were the most negative words used in the comments
-3. Emoji most used in the comments?
+3. Emoji most used in the comments.
-   -
+   - The following emojis were the top 3 used in comments 🤣 😆 😄
-5. Which content categories has the most likes?
+4. Content categories has the most likes.
 6. Are audience engaged? (using regression and heatmap to find correlation between views and likes)
 7. Which channels have the most trending videos? (using simple frequency and groupby techniques)
    - Conclusion: